 Top 10 Ways to Celebrate Spring

-The first day of spring 2017 is Monday, March 20th, but it's never too early and never too late to plan your celebration - or get an early start!
+It's never too early and never too late to plan your celebration or get an early start!
 There are plenty of ideas on this page for fun things (educational, too) to celebrate the season for weeks to come.

 Our first way to celebrate spring is with music.
 Antonio Vivaldi's "Four Seasons" is one of the most popular and most recognized pieces of classical music in the world.
 We're sure you've heard it.
 Click on the video to play it now as great background music as you read the rest of this page.